Milox21/Essato_Internship/README.md

 2. To setup connection to database, a connection string should be changed in DatabaseContext in method OnConfiguring

-3. I was using Microsoft SQL Management Studio, and sended it with the other files, if there were any problems, here is script of database:
+3. I was using Microsoft SQL Management Studio, here is script of my database:

 USE [PatientDatabase]
 GO